 Will private health insurance cover the cost of COVID-19?

-The only thing that might change depending on whether you have private health insurance is how your treatment is ultimately paid for.
+You won't have to pay for the cost of health treatment for COVID-19, whether you have private health insurance or not.
+The only thing that might change depending on whether you have private cover is how your treatment is ultimately paid for.

 |Health cover||How your treatment will be covered|